JessLinneaW/Connect4Project/Program/README.md

 The completed game program is contained in the Connect 4 Game.cs file directly above this ReadMe.md file, in the main Program file.
+The Individual Classes file within the main Program file contains individual files for each class in the Connect 4 Game program.

 Steps in Gameplay: